 Guide to Common Law Marriage in Kentucky

-Many people believe that two people will be considered to be in a common law marriage in KY if they live together for a certain number of years, or if they have children together and call each other husband and wife.
+Many people believe that two people will be considered to be in a common-law marriage in KY if they live together for a certain number of years, or if they have children together and call each other husband and wife.

 History of Common Law Marriage in Kentucky

 According to unwritten English law (or “common law”), a couple that swore marriage vows to each other was considered married regardless of whether they had witnesses or an officiant.

 However, as Kentucky and other U.S. states began to encode laws in writing, many states decided to stop recognizing common law marriage.
 In 1852, the state stopped recognizing common law marriage in KY.

 Is Common Law Marriage in Kentucky Legal Today?

-Common law marriage in KY has not been legal for over 150 years.
+Common-law marriage in KY has not been legal for over 150 years.
 No matter how long you and your significant other have been living in the same household, you are not considered husband and wife.
 Marriage vows must be accompanied by a valid Kentucky marriage license in order to make a wedding legal in the state of Kentucky.

 Alternatives to Common Law Marriage in Kentucky

-For instance, if you were interested in a common law marriage in Kentucky due to a desire to inherit a partner’s property, you may want to talk to an estate lawyer about writing your will to ensure that your wishes are followed.
+For instance, if you were interested in a common-law marriage in Kentucky due to a desire to inherit a partner’s property, you may want to talk to an estate lawyer about writing your will to ensure that your wishes are followed.

-Common Law Marriages from Other States
+Common-Law Marriages from the Other States

 If you were considered common law married in another state, you will automatically maintain your common law marriage in Kentucky when you move there.
-This is due to the Constitution’s “full faith and credit” clause, and is not likely to change in the foreseeable future.
+This is due to the Constitution’s “full faith and credit” clause and is not likely to change in the foreseeable future.